duchuyb/SIC-notes/README.md

-# SIC tool (GUI) by Duchuy Bui -- Latest version: V1.2.22 -- 30/06/2025 -- DB
+# SIC tool (GUI) -- Latest version: V1.2.22 -- 30/06/2025 -- DB

-A python program I designed to detect multiple interferences (Firewall/WAF/IDS/Load Balancer/CDN) This is the GUI version of the my original tool - **NOW** has a docker release.
+A python program I designed to detect multiple interferences (Firewall/WAF/IDS/Load Balancer/CDN) <br />
+This is the GUI version of the my original tool - **NOW** has a docker release.

 # Features: